BeppiMenozzi/ArcPageIndicator/README.md

 ### Some maths
 <a href="http://math.stackexchange.com/questions/2093569/points-on-an-ellipse">This question I made</a> helped me solve the
 ellipse's problem.
 Indeed, finding arcs of constant length on a known ellipse is a problem with a non-finite solution, that needs integrals to be calculated.
-There were at least 5 approaches to solve this problem:
+There were at least 5 approaches to solve this problem with acceptable performance:

-* find the points recursively, by interatively reducing the error until it's close enough to zero
+* find the points recursively, by iteratively reducing the error until it's close enough to zero
 * create a big table of sampled data and storing them to provide a database of pre-calculated solutions
 * distribute the points on the radius and project them on the circumference
 * use an approximated function